 Traffic signal Again, there are many ways to implement this.
 Let us, for simplicity, assume that each of the NPHASES phases takes PP seconds; the phase is then given by where % is the C++ modulo operation.
-Let us then define a function which returns true when movement from link from to link to is allowed in phase phase, and false otherwise.
-Intersection movement can then be modeled as
+Let us then define a function bool allowed (int from, int to, int phase)

-'''

-for ( int tt=0; ... ) {
+for (int tt=0; ...) {

 int phase = (tt/PP) % NPHASES ;

 }

-'''